MEG or WM: Which Is the Better Value Stock Right Now?

 Investors looking for stocks in the Waste Removal Services sector might want to consider either Montrose Environmental (MEG) or Waste Management (WM).
-But which of these two stocks offers value investors a better bang for their buck right now?
-We'll need to take a closer look.
+But which of these two companies is the best option for those looking for undervalued stocks?
+Let's take a closer look.

-Currently, Montrose Environmental has a Zacks Rank of #2 (Buy), while Waste Management has a Zacks Rank of #3 (Hold).
+Right now, Montrose Environmental is sporting a Zacks Rank of #2 (Buy), while Waste Management has a Zacks Rank of #3 (Hold).
 This means that MEG's earnings estimate revision activity has been more impressive, so investors should feel comfortable with its improving analyst outlook.
 But this is just one factor that value investors are interested in.

-MEG currently has a forward P/E ratio of 16.34, while WM has a forward P/E of 26.43.
-We also note that MEG has a PEG ratio of 0.85.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-WM currently has a PEG ratio of 2.45.
+MEG currently has a forward P/E ratio of 17.04, while WM has a forward P/E of 26.06.
+We also note that MEG has a PEG ratio of 0.89.
+This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
+WM currently has a PEG ratio of 2.42.

-Another notable valuation metric for MEG is its P/B ratio of 1.99.
-The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-For comparison, WM has a P/B of 9.27.
+Another notable valuation metric for MEG is its P/B ratio of 1.94.
+Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
+By comparison, WM has a P/B of 9.14.

-These metrics, and several others, help MEG earn a Value grade of B, while WM has been given a Value grade of C.
+These are just a few of the metrics contributing to MEG's Value grade of B and WM's Value grade of C.

-MEG is currently sporting an improving earnings outlook, which makes it stick out in our Zacks Rank model.
-And, based on the above valuation metrics, we feel that MEG is likely the superior value option right now.
+MEG has seen stronger estimate revision activity and sports more attractive valuation metrics than WM, so it seems like value investors will conclude that MEG is the superior option right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report